InvoxiPlayGames/mc-queueproxy/README.md

 - Compatible with Minecraft 1.16 up to 1.18.1 (only 1.17.1 has been tested, snapshot support is not guaranteed)
 	- Servers running 1.8-1.15.2 should also work, albeit with issues.
 (1.12.2 has been tested)
 	- Later versions should be compatible when support is added in node-minecraft-protocol.
+    - Queue functionality is not currently working on 1.19.4 as of 6/6/2023
 - All server software *should* be supported, including (but not limited to) Vanilla and [PaperMC](https://papermc.io/).
     - Some modded servers may run into issues where users will be allowed to join despite not having the correct mods, or may not be able to join at all.